|

 use them productively in the world

-and enjoy the results.
+and to enjoy the results.

 realistic self confidence, based on the